Time and the Trickster

 "We were trying to finish our chess match first," Spock replied calmly either unaware of Rose's anger or uncaring.
 "Nothing indicated an immediate threat to the Earth or the human species."

-"Fine," Rose huffed.
+"Fine," Rose huffed with a wave of her hand.
 "Do either of you have anything specific on the object?
 Planet of origin, reason for being so close to the solar system or reason for engine failure?"

-"I intercepted the following the following distress signal," Spock said before filling the screen with a recording.
+"I intercepted the following the following distress signal," Spock offered before filling the screen with a recording.

 A large rhino like creature with the same horn and head shape as the Earth creature was sitting in a pilot chair surrounded by controls with sparks flying all around him.
 Unlike the Earth creature the being wore a heavy looking grey suit of armor.
 With her translator off, all Rose heard was strange rhythmic noises.
 She quickly pulled the translator from her pocket and put it on.
 The words instantly took on meaning as the creature called back to the Shadow Proclamation reporting a strange computer failure that had caused overheating in the engines and massive failures.